 Academic and career advisers often host workshops, information sessions, and larger advising sessions for current students.
 Topics may include degree planning, internship or fieldwork prep, Capstone, networking, resume development, skills and strengths building, etc. These events occur multiple times a quarter and are your chance to better connect with your adviser, peers, and gain valuable information on progressing through your degree and career.

-Look for these events posted on the iSchool website, in iCareers, and/or announced via email.
+Look for these events posted on the iSchool website, in Handshake, and/or announced via email.

 Engaging With Faculty